-the inclusion of additional way-finding signage; increased pathway width for the use of scooters for the aged.
+Available the inclusion of additional way-finding signage; increased pathway width for the use of scooters for the aged.

-Available Data Asset data are stored in the Council centralised assets and accounting system called Authority and are mapped in Council's GIS.
+Data GI As Ca Asset data are stored in the Council centralised assets and accounting system called Authority and are mapped in Council's GIS.
 Asset Data: Area, material type, condition rating and fair value.
 Calculations for fair value and depreciation has been completed in Asset Valuer Pro (APV).

-Last Condition Survey an mit • • e asset inspection portion of 100% of pathway dition monitoring program.
+Last Condition Survey an mi • • asset inspection point 100% of pathway ndition monitoring program.
 In 2019 a risk ys was undertaken.
 This

-General Assessment of Condition Co ndition Rating % Pathway (based on lineal metres) \$CRC
+General Assessment of Condition Co ondition Rating % Pathway (based on lineal metres) \$CRC

 1 Near Perfect 20 \$18,500,110

 2 Good 18 \$16,510,833

 3 Satisfactory 55 \$37,624,606

 4 Very Poor 7 \$4,867,045

 5 Unserviceable 0 \$50,415

 Total 100 \$77,553,009

-Main Findings Risk inspection, undertaken in accordance with the Council's Assessment and Maintenance of Footpath and Cycleway Policy based on Statewide Mutual Best Practice Guidelines, is used to determine the condition rating.
-Pathway defects are prioritised for repair based on the level of risk and in line with the Statewide Mutal Best Practice Guidelines.
-A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming.
+Risk inspection, undertaken in accordance with the Council's Assessment and Maintenance of Footpath Cycleway Policy based on Statewide Mutual Best Pr Guidelines, is used to determine the condition rating Pathway defects are prioritised for repair based on the of risk and in line with the Statewide Mutal Best Practicular Guidelines.
+A portion of assets are inspected for condition monital annually as part of the asset inspection program.
+The inspections assist with asset lifecycle monitoring and renewal programming.
 The PSC Pathways Plan will guide future pathway construction locations.
-Most new pathways are provided by new development or through grant funding programs.
+Most new pathways are provided by new development through grant funding programs. ince of Footpath and e Mutual Best Practice condition rating. epair based on the level Mutal Best Practice condition monitoring ion program.
+These e monitoring and future uture pathway